There are many common and harmful stereotypes about people with intellectual disabilities in society.

 Speak to adults with intellectual disabilities as adults, not children.

-Think about the language you use and speak slowly and clearly, but don't treat the person like a child.
+Think about the language you use and speak clearly, but don't treat the person like a child.

 Speak directly to the person with an intellectual disability.